How to Accept Your Relationship Is Ending: 11 Tips That Work

 2. Lack of emotional connection

 Intimacy doesn’t just refer to sexual and physical intimacy.
-Emotional and spiritual intimacy are just important in a romantic relationship.
-When it comes to learning about how to know when a relationship is over for good, emotional connection is an important factor.
+Emotional and spiritual intimacy are just as important in a romantic relationship.
+When it comes to learning about how to accept that a relationship is over for good, emotional connection is an important factor.

 If there’s no desire or space in the relationship to be vulnerable with your partner and share your feelings, opinions, ideas, thoughts, etc, with them and vice-versa, it might be a worrisome sign.